wonderhoss/caribou/README.md

         --security-group-name
-        --new-key                    When deploying a new EC2 instance, also create a new keypair if none is provided --key-file FILE              SSH public key to import -f, --cfgfile FILE               Load configuration from FILE -v, --verbose                    Show verbose logging
+        --new-key                    When deploying a new EC2 instance, also create a new keypair if none is provided --key-file FILE              SSH public key to import -e ENVIRONMENT                   The name of the environment to deploy -f, --cfgfile FILE               Load configuration from FILE -v, --verbose                    Show verbose logging
     -h, --help                       Show this message